eduardbosch/InjectionIII/README.md

 Injection no longer requires you to change your project as for iOS is always available if you use the "Start Injection" menu (or type control-=) each time you start your app.

-If you get tired of this or you want to develop 32 bit apps or tvOS or macOS you can and add one of the following to your applicationDidFinishLaunching:
+If you get tired of this or you want to develop 32 bit apps or tvOS or macOS you can add one of the following to your applicationDidFinishLaunching:

 ```Swift